Buttermilk Substitute

 Out of buttermilk and need it for a recipe?
-We have you covered with four easy to make substitutes for buttermilk.
-Tips and tricks on how to make buttermilk with milk plus lemon, vinegar, cream of tartar or sour cream.
+We have you covered with four easy to make Buttermilk Substitute.
+Tips and tricks on how to make buttermilk with milk plus lemon juice, vinegar, cream of tartar or sour cream.

 Have you ever pulled out a recipe, totally excited, only to discover it calls for buttermilk and you don’t have any?
 I don’t know about you, but it’s not an ingredient I keep stocked all the time.
-Also, I hate buying a big container of it when I don’t need that much for a single recipe!
-So, I’m sharing FOUR ways to make a buttermilk substitute – I bet you have the ingredients for at least one of these options, if not a few!
+I’m sharing FOUR methods for making buttermilk from milk plus an acid – I know you will have the ingredients for at least one of these options.
+You’re going to love using this buttermilk substitute in your baking.

-Buttermilk is acidic and so for these easy substitutes, all you are doing is adding an acidic ingredient to the milk which will slightly curdle it and give it a tangy flavor.
+- Acid – Buttermilk is acidic and so for these easy substitutes, all you are doing is adding an acidic ingredient to the milk which will slightly curdle it and give it a tangy flavor.
+White vinegar, lemon juice, cream of tartar and sour cream are all great options.

-- Pour in enough milk so you have one cup (a scant cup of milk).
+- Pour in enough milk so you have one cup of liquid in total.

-- Stir to combine and then let it sit for at least 10 minutes.
-You can leave it as long as two hours if you don’t need it right away (just leave it in the fridge!).
+- Stir to combine and then let it stand for at least 10 minutes.
+You can leave it as long as two hours in the fridge if you don’t need it right away.

 - Pour one cup of milk into a bowl.